-N.B. this is not compulsory, just the very traditional way to write, and can sound old fashioned and stilted nowadays; it was once on the British Monarchy website, but has since removed this from their site, likely for this reason.
+Please note, this style is not compulsory, just the very traditional way to write, which can sound old fashioned and stilted nowadays; it was once on the British Monarchy website, but has since removed this from their site, likely for this reason.

 Try and keep your letter brief, no more than a page if possible.

 As the other members of the Royal Family are not the reigning Monarch, there is no need to end it with the ‘obedient servant’ line, as above.
 You can simply round off with ‘Yours faithfully’, though ‘Yours sincerely’ is also acceptable.